vdaburon/CreateHtmlForFilesInDirectory/README.md

 The link is "<img src=" relative for files of type: gif, png, bmp, jpg, jpeg (to view it)

 For html files, the content is read and directly included in the generated html page (blocks of html tables created with the csv-report-to-html tool from csv file).
-This HTML include file must not have elements &lt;html&gt; and &lt;/html&gt;.
+This HTML included file must not have elements &lt;html&gt; and &lt;/html&gt;.

 Sorting algorithm : Ascending alphabetical sorting but filenames with less directory deep are before file this directory
 <pre>